MAMBA - Overview

 MAMBA increases the maximum manufacturing bond size limitation from $10 million to $30 million (adjusted annually for inflation).

 The decision to increase the maximum bond size limitation from $10 million to $30 million is based on several issuer and industry surveys conducted by the Council of Development Finance Agencies.
 Issuers in every U.S. state have informed CDFA that most projects demand a total issuance amount of between $15 and $30 million.
 The $10 million limit on bond issuance is forcing many issuers to forgo the financing of worthwhile projects, hurting local economies.
 Additionally, in today’s terms the $10M bond size limit that was established in 1979 has less than a third of the financing power that it had when the limit was set in 1979.
 Increasing the maximum bond size limit to $30 million would remedy the problem of reduced financing power.
+Indexing the issuance limit to inflation ensures the continued buying power of IDBs.

-+ 4. Increase the limitation on small issue bond proceeds for first-time farmers
++ 4. Increase the limitation on small issue bond proceeds for first-time farmers to $1 million, indexed to inflation

 The IRC provides that no more than 25 percent of bond proceeds may be spent on land acquisitions, and that no portion of bond proceeds may be used for the acquisition of land for farming purposes.
 However, the IRC provides an exception to this rule for land acquisitions by first-time farmers.
 The IRC states that the maximum issuance amount that can be used for farming purposes is $450,000.
 The $450,000 amount was set in the 2007 and indexed to inflation.
-The proposed increase to $552,500 would bring the total issuance amount stated in the IRC in line with the current issuance limitation.
+The proposed increase to $1 million would bring the total issuance amount stated in the IRC in line with the current issuance limitation.

 + 5. Repeal the separate dollar limitation on the use of bond proceeds for depreciable property